 2. Skin Anomalies Are Treated

 Sabja seeds’ antifungal qualities have helped treat skin conditions such as eczema and psoriasis.
 The seeds include plant compounds such as polyphenols, which can effectively influence critical cellular enzyme performance.
-Furthermore, Sabja seeds are an excellent source of vitamins and minerals, as well as anti-microbial properties that protect the skin from microorganisms that cause chronic skin illnesses.
+Furthermore, Sabja seeds are an excellent source of vitamins and minerals and anti-microbial properties that protect the skin from microorganisms that cause chronic skin illnesses.

 3. Improves Memory